Minimum Wages in Concentrated Labor Markets: Introduction

 \section{Introduction}

 Although minimum wage regulations are in effect in many economies, the benefits and costs of such an intervention remain a controversial topic.
 For instance, there is an ongoing debate in the U.S.\ about raising the federal minimum wage from \$7.25 to \$15 per hour.
 While proponents of minimum wages seek to raise the pay of low-wage workers, opponents warn that this policy harms employment.
 Building on the notion of competitive labor markets, economists have long argued that firms respond to higher minimum wages by reducing employment.
-In contrast, the empirical minimum wage literature shows inconclusive results: whereas some studies find negative employment effects (e.g., \citealp{NeumarkWascher1992}; \citealp{CurrieFallick1996}; \citealp{ClemensWither2019}; \citealp{BosslerGerner2020}), a plethora of articles is not in line with conventional wisdom and reports employment effects of minimum wages to be close to zero (e.g., \citealp{CardKrueger1994}; \citealp{DubeEtAl2010}; \citealp{AllegrettoEtAl2011}; \citealp{CengizEtAl2019}; \citealp{HarasztosiLindner2019}; \citealp{DustmannEtAl2022}).\footnote{For reviews on the international minimum wage literature, see \citet{BrownEtAl1982}, \citet{CardKrueger1995}, \citet{DoladoEtAl1996}, \citet{Brown1999}, \citet{NeumarkWascher2008}, \citet{DoucouliagosStanley2009}, \citet{BelmanWolfson2014}, \citet{Neumark2019}, \citet{WolfsonBelman2019}, or \citet{NeumarkShirley2021}. \citet{Moeller2012} as well as \citet{FitzenbergerDoerr2016} provide overviews on eight studies evaluating the impact of sectoral minimum wages in Germany.
-In addition, \citet{CaliendoEtAl2019} review the literature on the introduction of the 2015 nation-wide minimum wage in Germany.} Many of these studies refer to firms' monopsony power to reconcile the absence of negative employment effects of minimum wages with theory.
-When workers are unlikely to transition to competitors, monopsony power enables firms to push wages below their marginal productivity.
-In such a setting, an adequate minimum wage can counteract monopsonistic exploitation without having adverse consequences on employment.
+In contrast, the empirical minimum wage literature shows inconclusive results: whereas some studies find negative employment effects (e.g., \citealp{NeumarkWascher1992}; \citealp{CurrieFallick1996}; \citealp{ClemensWither2019}; \citealp{BosslerGerner2020}), a plethora of studies is not in line with conventional wisdom and reports employment effects of minimum wages to be close to zero (e.g., \citealp{CardKrueger1994}; \citealp{DubeEtAl2010}; \citealp{AllegrettoEtAl2011}; \citealp{CengizEtAl2019}; \citealp{HarasztosiLindner2019}; \citealp{DustmannEtAl2022}).
+Many of these studies refer to firms' monopsony power to reconcile the absence of negative employment effects of minimum wages with theory.
+When commanding monopsony power, firms mark down wages below workers' marginal productivity.
+In such a setting, an adequate minimum wage can counteract monopsony power without having adverse consequences on employment.
 However, systematic empirical support for the monopsony argument is scarce.